-Auckland-wide train outage causing chaos for commuters
+Auckland trains resume service after 'signalling issue' paralysed networks

 One commuter told the Herald an announcement on her train's intercom said there was an Auckland-wide rail system failure.

-She was currently stuck in between two stations, her packed train pulled up to a standstill.
+She was left stuck in between two stations near New Lynn, with her packed train pulled up to a standstill.

-Frustrated commuters said transport authorities were broadcasting "the usual apology" over station and train intercoms.
+The train sat still for about 15 minutes before rolling into New Lynn station as grumbling passengers phoned in to their workplaces to say they would be late or have to miss meetings.

+At New Lynn station, most people stayed on board briefly, hoping the train would get moving again, until an intercom announcement told them it wasn't going anywhere.

 Another commuter told the Herald she was stranded at Manurewa after hearing about the train outage.

-Herald journalist Cherie Howie was on her way to Manurewa station when she heard there was an outage and asked commuters milling around what had happened.
+Herald journalist Cherie Howie was on her way to Manurewa Station when she heard there was an outage and asked commuters milling around what had happened.

 She has now instead hopped on a bus to Manukau in the hope the trains get started again and she can catch a train from there.